jstowers/GraphQL/README.md

 # GraphQL

-GraphQL is a query language for making efficient API requests to databases.
+GraphQL is an API query language designed to make efficient database requests.

-Developed by Facebook, GraphQL uses graphs to organize data.
+Developed by Facebook, GraphQL uses __graphs__ to organize and retrieve data.

 Reference: _GraphQL with React: The Complete Developer's Guide_, Stephen Grider, Udemy

+---

-## Start Up Servers & GraphiQL Interface
+## Spin Up Servers & GraphiQL Interface

-You will need to start up two servers to make GraphQL requests:
+You will need to spin up two servers to make GraphQL requests:

     1. GraphQL - an Express server that GraphQL uses to make HTTP Requests
     2. JSON-Server - a mock database server that stores JSON data

----

-### 1. GraphQL / Express Server
+### GraphQL / Express Server

-+ GraphQL uses this server and Express to make HTTP Requests
++ GraphQL uses an Express server to make HTTP Requests
-+ Server listens on Port 4000
++ In a new terminal window, start the server:

 ```
     $ npm run dev
 ```
++ Server listens on Port 4000
 + In a browser tab, navigate to the GraphiQL query interface:

 ```
     http://localhost:4000/graphql
 ```

-### 2. JSON-Server
+### JSON-Server

 + This nifty npm package provides a mock data store from which GraphQL can make CRUD requests